Professional Volunteering Opportunities in Social Work, Jamaica

 What skills or qualifications do I need?

-If you have at least a Bachelors Degree in Social Work or a related subject then you are perfectly suited for this project.
+Volunteers require a Bachelor’s Degree in Social Work or a related subject and 2 years' experience to undertake this project.

-If you are interested in this project but don’t have the relevant experience, then please read about our regular Care projects in Romania.
+If you are interested in this project but don’t have the relevant experience, then please read about our regular Care projects in Jamaica.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.